hasura/graphql-engine/docs/graphql/manual/api-reference/schema-metadata-api/scheduled-triggers.rst

 track_scheduled_trigger
 -----------------------

-``track_scheduled_trigger`` is used to track a scheduled trigger so it can be exported in metadata.
+``track_scheduled_trigger`` is used to enable export of scheduled trigger in metadata.
 By default, scheduled triggers are untracked.
+This is because different Scheduled Triggers can have different configurations which may be related to user data and hence may not make sense to be included in the metadata.
+For e.g. a one-time scheduled event which has a payload of some user-id should not be in metadata.

 .. code-block:: http